charlieridley/emu/readme.md

 This is a bit of an experiment, I think there's a lot of scope for improving this API so it's likely to change.

 You can receive updates from your server using the Emu.PushDataAdapter.
-There is currently a signalr implementation of this.
+There is currently a [SignalR](https://github.com/SignalR/SignalR) implementation of this.
 In order to use this you need to specify your adapter on the store.

-Use signalr adapter like this:
+Use SignalR adapter like this:

 ```javascript
 App.Store = Emu.Store.extend({